openSUSE/suse-vscode-doc/README.md

 },
 ```

-Insert custom snippets into the `.vscode/docbook.code-snippets` file.
+Insert custom snippets into the `snippets/docbook.code-snippets` file or install
+the 'DocBook Snippets' extension from the VSCode marketplace.

-See https://github.com/openSUSE/suse-vscode-doc for my collection of DocBook snippets.
+See https://github.com/openSUSE/suse-vscode-doc for my collection of DocBook
+snippets.

 ## daps integration

 VSCode can run build tasks that can run commands on the active file.
 Build tasks
 are triggered with the `ctrl+shift+b` shortcut.
 To run shell commands, install
 the 'Task Shell Input' extension.
-Tasks are stored in the `.vscode/tasks.json`
+Tasks are stored in the `tasks.json` file.
-file.

 The following task example formats the open XML file with the `daps-xmlformat`
 command: